 In our various user studies and demonstrations, we have been forced to deal with the detrimental effects of network congestion on the transmission of Voice-over-IP in our system.
-The critical network paths are the H323 connections between the Mediator and the client and agent, which rely on the UDP protocol, in order to guarantee real-time human-to-human communication.
+The critical network paths are the H323 connections between the Mediator and the client and agent, which rely on the UDP protocol in order to guarantee real-time, but potentially lossy, human-tohuman communication.
+This can potentially be very detrimental to the performance of speech recognizers (Metze et al., 2001).
 The communication between the Mediator and HLT servers can, in principle, be within a local network, although we currently run the HLT servers at the sites of the developing partners.
-This introduces time delays, but no packet loss, due to the use of TCP, in contrast with the UDP used for the H323 connections.
+This introduces time delays, but no packet loss, due to the use of TCP, rather than the UDP used for the H323 connections.

-To quantify the influence of UDP packetloss on system performance, we ran a number of tests between German client installations in the USA (CMU at Pittsburgh) and Germany (UKA at Karslruhe) calling a Mediator in Italy (IRST), which in turns contacted the German HLT server located in Karlsruhe, Germany.
-The tests were conducted by feeding a high-quality recording of the German development-test set collected at the beginning of the project into a computer set-up for a video-conference, i.e. we replaced the microphone by a DAT recorder (or a computer) playing a tape, while leaving everything else as it would be for sessions with real subjects.
+To quantify the influence of UDP packet-loss on system performance, we ran a number of tests with German client installations in the USA (CMU at Pittsburgh) and Germany (UKA at Karlsruhe) calling a Mediator in Italy (IRST), which in turn contacted the German HLT server located at UKA.
+The tests were conducted by feeding a high-quality recording of the German development test-set collected at the beginning of the project into a computer set-up for a videoconference, i.e. we replaced the microphone by a DAT recorder (or a computer) playing a tape, while leaving everything else as it would be for sessions with real subjects.
 In particular, segmentation was based on silence detection performed automatically by NetMeeting.
-The resulting segments were recognized separately by the HLT servers and the hypotheses concatenated to calculate the WER over the whole dialogue.
+Each test consisted of several dialogues, lasting about an hour.
 These tests (a total of more than 16 hours) were conducted at different times of the day on different days of the week, in an attempt to investigate a wide as possible variety of real-life network conditions.

-Figure 2: Influence of packet loss on word accuracy of the German Nespole! recognizer.
+Figure 2: Influence of packet loss on word accuracy of the German Nespole! recognizer

-All in all, we were able to run 16 complete tests, resulting in an average word accuracy of 60.4%, with single values in the 63% to 59% range for packet-loss conditions between 0.1%and 5.2%.
-Higher packet-loss ratios, resulting from generally bad network conditions, usually led to a breakdown of the Client-Mediator or Mediator-HLT server link due to time-out conditions being reached, or the inability to establish a connection at all.
-These results are presented in graphical from in figure 2.
-We were able, however, to record one dialogue with 21.0% packet loss, which resulted in a word accuracy of 50.3%.
-This dialogue is very difficult to understand even for humans.
-From the recorded statistics we conclude that at least for packet-loss ratios below 5%, this number alone is not sufficient to predict word-error rate.
-For 20% packet-loss, the loss in WER is significant, but we still observe less degradation than reported in (Milner and Semnani, 2001) on synthetic data.
-In most cases, our experience indicates that we are likely to face packet-loss ratios below 5%, where there is no clear correlation between packet-loss and word-error rate (WER), and WERs remain at levels close to those experienced under optimal bandwidth conditions.
+We were able to run 16 complete tests, resulting in an average word accuracy of 60.4%,2 with single values in the 63% to 59% range for packet-loss conditions between 0.1% and 5.2%.
+The results of these tests are presented in graphical from in Figure 2.
+On a couple of occasions we experienced abnormally bad network conditions for short periods of time.
+These led to a breakdown of the Client-Mediator or Mediator-HLT server link due to time-out conditions being reached, or the inability to establish a connection at all.
+We were able, however, to record one full test with 21.0% packet loss, which resulted in a word accuracy of 50.3%.
+These dialogues are very difficult to understand even for humans.

+Our conclusion from the packet loss experi-

+ment is that our speech recognition engine is relatively robust to packet loss rates of up to 5%, since there is no clear degradation in the word accuracy of the recognizer as a function of packet loss rate (in this range).
+This is very good news, since our experience indicates that packet loss rates of over 5% are quite rare under normal network traffic conditions.
+For 20% packet-loss, the increase in WER is significant, but the degradation is less severe than that reported in (Milner and Semnani, 2000) on synthetic data.
+We suspect that this is due to the non-random distribution of lost packets.

-Tests here described can be considered as the $^{3}$ The word accuracy on the clean 16kHz recording is first phase of our research on the impact of network traffic on system performance.
-Other than doing additional tests to improve the statistical relevance of the current results, we are planning other investigation steps concerning different conditions in which the system may run:
+The tests described above were the first phase of our research on the impact of network traffic on system performance.
+We are currently in the process of conducting several further experimental investigations concerning different conditions in which the system may run: